Eric Rogers (gridiron football): San Francisco 49ers

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-On June 6, 2018, Rogers decided to re-sign with his former team, the Calgary Stampeders.
+On June 6, 2018, Rogers decided to re-sign with his former team, the Stampeders.
 Rogers played in nine games for the Stamps in 2018, catching 36 passes for 499 yards with 5 touchdowns: He missed half the season with a knee injury.
-In the West-Division Final playoff game Rogers caught three touchdowns passes, helping the Stampeders to advance to their third consecutive Grey Cup match.
+In the West-Division Final playoff game Rogers caught three touchdown passes, helping the Stampeders to advance to their third consecutive Grey Cup match.
 Only 90 minutes before the start of free agency Rogers and the Stampeders announced they had agreed to a two-year contract extension on February 12, 2019.
 He played in 17 regular season games where he recorded 85 receptions for 1,080 yards and ten touchdowns and was named a CFL West All-Star.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Toronto Argonauts

 As a pending free agent entering the 2021 CFL season, Rogers' playing rights were traded to the Toronto Argonauts on January 31, 2021.
 Rogers and the Argos agreed to a contract the following day.
 He struggled with injuries in 2021, as he played in just six games, but had a productive six catches for 346 yards and three touchdowns.
 In the East Final, Rogers had six catches for 62 yards in the loss to the Hamilton Tiger-Cats.

+In 2022, Rogers again dealt with injuries as he began the season on the injured list before making his season debut on August 6, 2022, where he recorded three catches for 30 yards.
+However, he suffered another injury and did not play again in 2022, as he remained on the injured list during the Argonauts' victory in the 109th Grey Cup game.
+He became a free agent upon the expiry of his contract on February 14, 2023.